wordswords/dotfiles/notes/JENKINSTESTDEVOPS.md

 your tests to make sure they all work whenever anything changes.
 Using your tests to test your tests.
 Sounds good right?

-* Another thing is, always use 'set -e' on the Bash scripts you're using for automation.
+* Another thing is, always use `set -e` on the Bash scripts you're using for automation.
 I KNOW this is not perfect.
-I know there are some weird edgecases where 'set -e' actually causes bugs.
+I know there are some weird edgecases where `set -e` actually causes bugs.
 But it's the closest thing to error checking that Bash has, and you definitely need it for your Bash scripts in Jenkins, where a single mistake can cause you to have to wait for another 10+ minute run to complete.
+Also consider other Bash error trapping options, there are a few.

 * Whenever there is an error in any Bash script in your Jenkins job, the job should terminate.
 That allows for quicker feedback that something needs to be